danielabar/meblog/src/markdown/rails-query-perf.md

 ## Fourth Attempt: Reduce Columns

 The previous query selected all columns from all of the joined tables.
-But recall the business requirements were that we only need to display a few of these.
+For example, each result was including user details such as password digest and drivers license number.
+But recall the business requirements were that we only need to display a subset of user and trip information.

 Let's "narrow" the amount of data by restricting the columns in the `SELECT` clause to only what we need.
-This also allows us to do some string concatenation to distinguish between driver and rider names.
+This also supports string concatenation to distinguish between driver and rider names:

 ```ruby
 class Trip < ApplicationRecord